microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 > [NOTE]
 > Get Connected app requires at least three users who have edited their profile in the app, and opted-in to allow meeting colleagues randomly.
 If an insufficient number of employees have opted-in, you'll have the option to invite colleagues to use the app.
 For more information, see the [Update profile skills](#update-profile-skills) section.

-1. Open Teams and select the team in which the Get connected app is installed.
+1. Open Teams and select the team in which the Get Connected app is installed.
-1. Select the Get connected tab.
+1. Select the Get Connected tab.
 1. Find Connect with a peer, select **Find a connection**.
 1. Select **Invite people in a channel.**
 1. Select Team.